 The term "Municipal Services" generally refers to the full range of services that a public agency provides or is authorized to provide.
-The review must present information on future projections and plans tied to the 10 and 30-year sphere horizons and must demonstrate that adequate services can be provided to future development within the SOI.
+The review must present information on future projections and plans tied to the 10- and 30-year sphere horizons and must demonstrate that adequate services can be provided.
 As part of its review of municipal services, LAFCO is required to prepare a written statement of its determination with respect to each of the following categories:

 - 1. Growth and population projections. - 2.
 The location and characteristics of any disadvantaged unincorporated communities within or contiguous to the sphere of influence. - 3.
-Present and planned capacity of public facilities and adequacy of public services, including infrastructure needs or deficiencies related to waste water, drinking water, and structural fire protection in any disadvantaged, unincorporated communities within or contiguous to the sphere of influence. - 4.
+Present and planned capacity of public facilities and adequacy of public services, including infrastructure needs or deficiencies including needs or deficiencies related to sewers, municipal and industrial water, and structural fire protection in any disadvantaged, unincorporated communities within or contiguous to the sphere of influence. - 4.
 Financial ability of agencies to provide services. - 5.
 Status of, and opportunities for, shared facilities. - 6.
 Accountability for community service needs, including governmental structure and operational efficiencies.

 The Administrative Draft versions of the MSR and SOI Plan were reviewed, commented and edited by City Departments, the Lathrop Manteca Fire District (LMFD), French Camp McKinley Fire District and San Joaquin LAFCO Staff.
-The attached, final version of the Lathrop MSR incorporates City Department and San Joaquin LAFCO Staff comments, affirms the City's ability to provide adequate services to existing and future populations within the City and SOI, and meets the above determinations required by law.
+This final version of the Lathrop MSR incorporates City Department and San Joaquin LAFCO Staff comments and has been prepared to meet the above determinations required by law.

+The MSR affirms the City's and it's partnering special districts' ability to provide adequate services to existing and future populations within the City and its SOI.
 The MSR and SOI Plan are attached to this Staff Report as Attachment 2.